 During my earliest days on the internet I found myself gravitating into leadership positions within my communities.
 I always wanted to make a positive difference and help people around me.
 I was a forum moderator on multiple forums I frequented.
 I volunteered for many years—starting in 2007—on a forum for a pair developers known as Tale of Tales, with such titles as The Endless Forest, The Path, and Sunset.
 In my spare time in college, where I studied Photography for two years, I found myself bouncing around games such as Zoo Tycoon and Minecraft.
 I really enjoyed building and creating my worlds from the ground up.

 After graduating I continued doing freelance photography and worked for a period of time at the Poverty Research Centre in Administration and Social Marketing Support.
 I was tasked with organizing meetings, assisting with social media by tracking and cataloguing media coverage, sharing relevant information on the Facebook fan page, organizing and inputting data into spreadsheets for database usage, and creating promotional and educational material in the form of documents, posters and slideshow presentations.
 It was here that I settled my roots in my interest in social media and in helping people.
 I didn't know it at the time, but my enjoyment of those things and my joy for video games would soon come together.

 Community Management & Quality Assurance Analysis

 It was very natural for me that when I learned about and subsequently fell in love with ARK, I worked my way up the ladder to become a forum moderator for that too.
-I began my ARK adventure as a volunteer tester, responsible for testing content with a remote test group before the content was sent out to all players who had purchased the game.
+I began my ARK adventure as a volunteer tester, responsible for testing content with a remote test group before the content was sent out to players.
 My dedication to my volunteer position as a tester and as a forum moderator led the ARK developers to take notice of my enthusiasm and skills and I was hired in December of 2015 as Assistant Community Manager.